msyamamoto/RiSC/README.md

 If you use this code, please cite the following:

 Yamamoto, M.S., Sadatnejad, K., Tanaka, T., Islam, Md.
 R., Dehais, F., Tanaka, Y., & Lotte, F. (2023), Modeling complex EEG data distribution on Riemannian manifold toward outlier detection and multimodal classification, IEEE Transactions on Biomedical Engineering

+## News
+Currently, only function codes are available.
+A script to run the example experiment will be uploaded with the public dataset soon.